Do you know the power of a plan to overcome financial stress?

 To help us understand what financial stress is and how to combat it, we visited with Reeta Wolfsohn.
-Ms. Wolfsohn is the founder of The Financial Therapy Network and works to help people create long-lasting changes to money habits.
+Ms. Wolfsohn is the founder of the Center for Financial Social Work and works to help people create long-lasting changes to money habits.

 Q: We know that money can cause stress in our lives, but is it really the lack of money that's causing the stress?
 Or is the stress more related to the potential situations we face?

 Ms. Wolfsohn: According to the American Psychological Association's most recent Stress in America survey, "Paying with Our Health" report, overall stress has gone down but money stress has increased.

 Every year, regardless of how the economy is faring, money tops the list of stressors for men and women in this country.
 Major additional stressors include work, the economy, family responsibilities, and personal health.

 Financial stress is not a one-size-fits-all issue.
 Money is central to every area of life, which makes it central not only to financial wellbeing but to emotional, mental, and physical health.
 Americans are very disconnected from their money.
 Not seeing it, touching it, or interacting with it makes it easy to avoid, ignore, or deny how it impacts every area of life.
 Avoidance and denial feed financial fears and stress.

 Financial stress isn't about dollars and cents.
 Instead, it's about thoughts, feelings, attitudes, and relationship with money.